akshat0364/IMDB_sentiment_analysis/README.md

 1. Clone the repository.
 2. Download the dataset from [Kaggle](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
 3. Install the required dependencies (`requirements.txt`).
+4. You might have to change the path string depending on where the dataset csv file is saved on your computer.
-4. Execute the provided Jupyter notebook or script to train and test the model.
+5. Execute the provided Jupyter notebook or script to train and test the model.

 ## Dependencies